-2. Remove bay leaves and transfer cooked mushrooms into a mixing bowl.
-When mixture has mostly cooled, add ground pepper and cheese.
-Stir to combine thoroughly.
+2. Remove bay leaves and transfer cooked mushroom mixture into a mixing bowl.
+When mixture has cooled, stir in mozzarella and blue cheese.

 3. Preheat oven to 400°.
 Roll out pie crust to two rounds.
-Out of the first round, use a 3½” round cookie cutter to cut out as many circles as you can.
-Press each round into a muffin tin.
+Out of the first round, use a 3 ½” round cookie cutter to cut out as many circles as you can.
+Press each round into an lightly greased muffin tin.

-4. Repeat cutting out as many circles as you can from the other pie crust round, this time using a 2½” cookie cutter.
+4. Repeat cutting out as many circles as you can from the other pie crust round, this time using a 2 ½” cookie cutter.
 Fill each muffin tin crust with 2-3 tablespoons of the mushroom mix, filling the crust to just under the rim.
 Top each pie with a 2½” crust round.
-Cut a slit in each top so the steam can escape from the inside during baking.
 Brush the top of each pie with beaten egg.
+Cut a slit in each top crust to vent steam during baking.

-5. Bake pies for 20-27 minutes, until top crust is puffy and golden brown.
-Cool completely before removing from muffin tins.“It’s man devouring man, my dear, and who are we to deny it in here?”
+5. Bake 25-28 minutes, until top crust is puffy and golden brown.
+Cool completely before removing from muffin tins.

 Johanna’s Yellow Curls